 There's lots you can do to make the most of every day.
-Socialising stops you from becoming isolated.
+Socialising can help stop you from becoming isolated.
 If you have hobbies, keep them going.
-Or you could try something new, like cooking, gardening, puzzles, volunteering or exercise groups.
+Or you could try something like cooking, gardening, puzzles, volunteering or exercising.

 Keeping engaged and active can help you feel more positive and remind you, and others, that you can live well with dementia.
-Here are some ideas: